 e.
 (C) On 17 June action was initiated to provide a night vision device demonstration for aviation elements in the Chu Lai area.
-On the evening of 21 June a team from USAHV demonstrated the Low Light Level Television Target Acquisition and Fire Control System, the Night Sighting System for the M-5 Armament System, the 15 KW Xenon Heliborne Searchlight, and Stabilized Night Observation Device.
+On the evening of 21 June a team from USARV demonstrated the Low Light Level Television Target Acquisition and Fire Control System the Night Sighting System for the M-5 Armament System, the 15 KW Xenon Heliborne Searchlight, and Stabilized Night Observation Device.
 Representatives from G2, G3, and aviation elements were present and agreed that such equipment would prove to be very useful in support of ground operations.
 The 14th Combat Aviation Battalion is scheduled to receive the Xenon Heliborne Searchlight as organic equipment in early August.

 f.
-(C) Along with the normal aviation commitments of Task Force Oregon during the month of July, the Task Force provided a total of seven UD-1D's and two UH-1C's to support III M.F G3 air requests.
+(C) Along with the normal aviation commitments of Task Force Oregon During the month of July, the Task Force provided a total of seven UD-1D's [sic] and two UH-1C's to support III MAF G3 Air requests.

-CONFIDENTIAL 15 November 1967

-SUBJECT: Operational Report for Quarterly Period Ending 31 July
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)

-1967.
-(RCG-CSFOR-65 (U))